Citigroup lifts Cemex S.A.B. De C.V. ADR [CX] price estimate. Who else is bullish?

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20231205492588/en/.

-The results of the trading session contributed to over 6131645 shares changing hands.
-Over the past one week, the price volatility of Cemex S.A.B.
-De C.V.
-ADR stands at 2.70% while the volatility over the past one month is 3.08%.

-The market cap for CX stock reached $11.28 billion, with 1.51 billion shares outstanding and 1.51 billion shares in the current float.
-Compared to the average trading volume of 6.66M shares, CX reached a trading volume of 6131645 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 6.43M shares, CX reached a trading volume of 4224536 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Cemex S.A.B.
 De C.V.
 ADR [CX]?